 Let us take a look at 15 Interesting Facts About The Crusades.

 1) In 1095, Pope Urban II declared the First Crusade

 In 1095, Byzantine Emperor Alexios I Komnenos requested military support from the Roman Catholic Church in his conflict with the Turks.
 Pope Urban II supported his request and encouraged faithful Christians to take up arms and march to Jerusalem.
-Subsequently, this campaign came to be known as the People’s Crusade.
+Subsequently, earning the name the People’s Crusade.

 2) Does the Arab-Muslim world hold a grudge?

 Surprisingly, the answer is no. In fact, the Arab-Muslim world hadn’t even come across the word ‘crusade’, until the fall of the Ottoman Empire in the 19th century.
 Actually, most Arabic societies had long forgotten about these wars as they had happened centuries ago.